Phrenzi/slate/source/includes/_patrons.md

         "password": "password" }'
 ```

-> if success, the above command returns `Patron` object with `200` status code, and structured like this:
+> if sign in via email/phone, and success, the command above returns `Patron` object with `200` status code, and structured like this:

 ```json
 {